The estimated number of people released from incarceration into the GTA each year.

 Studies show that ex-prisoners who have stable and secure housing after release are far less likely to re-offend.
 As a result, housing benefits not only ex-prisoners hoping to reintegrate, but also our society as a whole.

 These numbers clearly lay out an unsustainable situation.
-Helping a person successfully return to the community has many positive impacts on society, but doing nothing will continue to have a negative impact.
+Supporting a person successfully return to the community has many positive impacts on society, but doing nothing will continue to have a negative impact.

-Restorative Justice Housing Ontario (RJHO) can help reduce recidivism rates and support positive reintegration by providing a safe and supportive environment where former prisoners can focus on re-entering society.
+Restorative Justice Housing Ontario (RJHO) can contribute to reducing recidivism rates and support positive reintegration by providing a safe and supportive environment where former prisoners can focus on re-entering society.

 You can read more about the issues in our frequently asked questions, or learn about how we can help.